 The GRI Standards achieved their influence by originating standards for sustainability reporting and strategically partnering with development organizations such as the OECD, UN Global Compact, the UNEP, and the ISO.
 Here are a few reasons why companies choose it for their reporting needs:

 - GRI Standards are trusted and used universally.
 The Global Reporting Initiative as a group builds partnerships to encourage this liaison with both international and national agencies.

 - GRI’s materiality principle establishes a framework for companies in identifying their most significant environmental, social, and economic impacts based on the nature of their business.
 After taking a materiality analysis, companies can select relevant “material topics” to create reporting for with industry-focused reporting standards.
 Further, the materiality principle helps investors focus assessments for value creation on specific ESG actions and practices, and easily discern whether investor interests and company goals align.

-- GRI standardization eliminates the biggest challenge ESG investment—gathering reliable and relevant data.
+- GRI standardization eliminates the biggest challenge to ESG investment—gathering reliable and relevant data.
 GRI enables companies to easily compile high-quality ESG performance data.
-This essential business information is then readily available for assessment by investors (as well as internal stakeholders).
+This essential business information is then readily available for assessment by investors (as well as internal stakeholders.)